Christopher Sainsbury : Represented Artist

 I was born on the Central Coast of NSW in 1963 and have spent most of my life in that region.
-Presently I live in Canberra where I am a Senior Lecturer in Composition at the ANU.
+Presently I live in Canberra where I am Associate Professor in Composition at the ANU.
 I write orchestral music, chamber music, songs, choral music, and solo instrumental pieces including much guitar music (my instrument).
 I work in regional, community and professional contexts.

 My guitar music includes the Concerto for Guitar written for Spanish virtuoso guitarist Jose Maria Gallardo del Rey, and it was featured at the Darwin International Guitar Festival 2002.
 And as well as many small guitar solo works there is My Eye Has Seen My Desire (for bass recorder and guitar) which was originally featured in a European tour by Dutch greats Erik Bosgraaf and Izhar Elias in 2004.
-And in 2020 I released my Ocean Song CD with the Random Earth Band which features Guy Strazz and myself on guitars.
+In 2020 I released my Ocean Song CD with the Random Earth Band which features Guy Strazz and myself on guitars.
 I consider it a cross between folk, jazz and surf music.

-Going further back, in 1986 Richard Mills selected my orchestral work Horizons for the Queensland Theatre Orchestra, and in 1987 the ACO commissioned Homage to TS Eliot, and also my Voyage of the Endeavour for the Nouveaux Singers was commissioned for the World Expo Brisbane 88.
+Going further back, in 1986 the Queensland Philharmonic Orchestra premiered my first professional orchestral work Horizons, and in 1987 the ACO commissioned Homage to TS Eliot, and also my Voyage of the Endeavour for the Nouveaux Singers was commissioned for the World Expo Brisbane 88.

 My research interests are contemporary guitar music techniques, regionalist music composition, and Aboriginal classical/new music.
-A selection of works that suggest my heritage include the Brackish Songs, First Light, Illawong Dreaming, Red Kangaroo Standing (for Canberra's Griffyn Ensemble) and North Country Sketches recorded in 2003 by Ken Murray for the ABC.
+A selection of works that suggest my heritage include the Brackish Songs, First Light, Red Kangaroo Standing (for Canberra's Griffyn Ensemble) and North Country Sketches recorded in 2003 by Ken Murray for the ABC.
 I founded the Ngarra-burria First Peoples Composers program, and mentor in that group.
 I hold the Inaugural APRA Luminary Award for establishing that program and effecting change in the industry (2020).
 Then in 2022 the program won an international award, the Classical:NEXT Award for Innovation in classical and new music.

 I still use pencil and manuscript to work with, and Finale to render scores neatly.